 Whichever XV trim level you choose (SE or SE Premium) the hybrid receives a group 16 insurance rating (compared to the group 10 of a regular 1.6-litre petrol XV).
 This is a touch higher than some rivals – a Kia Niro Hybrid starts at group 12, with a top-spec Niro plug-in hybrid in group 15.

 Subaru offers its regular three-year/60,000-mile warranty on the XV hybrid.
 This is fairly standard for the industry, but does fall behind rivals such as the Hyundai Kona Hybrid (five years/unlimited miles) and the Kia Niro (with the brand’s remarkable seven-year/100,000-mile warranty).

 Subaru recommends oil and filter changes every year or 9,000 miles for the XV e-Boxer – whichever comes first.
 It also notes, however, that this vehicle may well be chosen for its ability to operate in adverse conditions, and so maintenance may be required sooner.

-There’s no great first-year road-tax saving to be made with the XV e-Boxer, due to that 180g/km CO2 figure.
-That puts the car in the 171-190g/km band, and while the e-Boxer is classified as an 'alternative-fuel vehicle' by the government, that only bags you a £10 saving on the standard £165 annual rate, for a total of £865 on first registration.
-Thankfully, as the XV doesn’t cross the £40,000 list-price threshold, your subsequent road-tax bills will only be £145 each year.
+There are no great road-tax savings to be made with the XV e-Boxer; while it's classified as an 'alternative-fuel vehicle' by the government, that only bags you a £10 saving on the standard £165 annual rate, for a total of £155 each year.

 In This Review

 - 2MPG & CO2 emissionsPrius-like hybrid system doesn’t result in Prius-like economy; this is unfortunately an area where the XV e-Boxer lags well behind its rivals

 - 3Running costs & insurance - currently readingAs it's not a plug-in hybrid and CO2 emissions are fairly high, Benefit-in-Kind for the XV hybrid may be more than expected, while warranty coverage is bested by some rivals

 - 4Performance, engine & driveComposed on-road handling and good off-road ability steal a march on some rivals, but the XV e-Boxer's hybrid setup works better at low speeds than in faster driving